hofstadter-io/cuetorials.com/content/patterns/switch.md

 We can modify our first example to demonstrate what happens when you forget the default, or otherwise fail to cover all conditions.

-{{< chromaDouble
+{{< codePane2
-  lhsPath="code/patterns/switch/uncovered.html" lhsTitle="uncovered.cue"
+  file1="code/patterns/switch/uncovered.html" title1="uncovered.cue" play1="true"
-  rhsPath="code/patterns/switch/uncovered.sh" rhsTitle="cue export uncovered.cue" rhsLang="shell"
+  file2="code/patterns/switch/uncovered.sh" title2="cue export uncovered.cue" lang2="shell"
 >}}

 ### All conditions are evaluated